matthew-mclean/Getting-and-Cleaning-Data/CodeBook.md

 The bulk of the transformation work was to stitch together the multiple data source files to produce a single data set.
 The resulting merged data set was made up of 10299 observations and 83 variables.
-The measurements are the mean and standard deviation measurements as provided in the *Human Activity Recognition Using Smartphones Data Set*
+The measurements are the mean and standard deviation measurements as provided in the *Human Activity Recognition Using Smartphones Data Set*.
 For more details about the source files and steps, please see the associated **README.md** file. run_analysis.R is also commented to explain what it is doing.